matze/mtheme/README.md

 - Move file `impress/metropolis-for-impress.otp` to any location of your choice where it can stay permanently.
 - Install the [FiraSans][] and [FiraMono][] fonts on your system.
-- When you now open the metropolic-for-impress.otp file, Impress creates a new document based on the template, including some example slides.
+- When you now open the metropolis-for-impress.otp file, Impress creates a new document based on the template, including some example slides.

 ## Installation (LaTeX)